 Best 9-Inch Angle Grinder Review

-If you’ve found yourself on this page, you probably know that a 9 inch (230 mm) is the right type of angle grinder for you and you just want that bit more information to decide which one is best for you.
+If you’ve found yourself on this page, you probably know that a 9 inch (230 mm) is the right type of angle grinder for you and you just want that bit more information to decide which one is best.
+Luckily for you, Our experts have put all of the best 9-inch angle grinders to the test, and written our honest reviews to help you make the right decison!

-At Wonkee Donkee we are power tool experts and we have no intention of wasting your time, so let’s jump straight into the reviews.
+At Wonkee Donkee, we are power tool experts and we have no intention of wasting your time, so let’s jump straight into the reviews.
 We’ve handpicked our two favourites and it wasn’t easy.
 So we must admit that the first and second pick has very little between them.
-Hitachi for us just steals the title of the best 9-inch angle grinder with their G23 Labyrinth angle grinder, closely followed by the Makita 230 model.
+Makita for us just steals the title of the best 9-inch angle grinder with their GA9020S Angle Grinder, closely followed by the DeWalt DWE490 model.

 Makita GA9020S Angle Grinder

-The Makita GA9020S Angle grinder was very unlucky not to be named as the best 9 inch angle grinder in our Wonkee Donkee review.
-It is a great all-round tool in its own right and although it didn’t top our list that doesn’t mean you shouldn’t consider it.
-Makita has fitted this angle grinder with a more powerful 2000 watt motor, which has been well designed to protect itself from dust particles.
+The Makita GA9020S Angle Grinder was a worthy winner of our coveted best 9-inch angle grinder in our Wonkee Donkee review.
+It is simply a great all-round tool and is 100% worthy of your consideration.
+To begin, Makita has fitted this angle grinder with a more powerful 2000 watt motor, which has been well designed to protect itself from dust particles.

-This angle grinder is really not shy on power and with 6,600 revolutions per minute.
-It really is an impressive power tool.
+Not shy on power, the Makita GA9020S angle grinder spins at up to 6,600 revolutions per minute and can be worked hard before beginning to overheat.
 The raw speed that this disk generates helps with performance and makes this is one of the best angle grinders for welders, fabricators and stonemasons.

 We always like to include buyers guides with our reviews, but with this 9-inch angle grinder review, we wanted to do something different.
 We have found that a large percentage of the users who have visited our 9-inch angle grinder reviews know how to use these grinders.
 The reason they ended up at our review is that they were unsure as to which size grinder to buy.
 So at Wonkee Donkee, we thought we’d write an angle grinder size guide instead.
 If you are after a full angle grinder buying guide then visit the bottom of our best angle grinder review.